 Place your slip in the box at reception.
 Your prescription will be ready as above.

-Post in your repeat prescription slip with a stamped address envelope.
+Post in your repeat prescription slip.
 However please allow additional time when placing your order to allow for any postal delays.

 Requests by telephone are only accepted for housebound patients, terminally ill patients and patients aged 75 years and over.
-If you are in one of these categories, please telephone the Practice on the usual number 01642 613331 and you will be put through to a member of the Prescription Team.
+If you are in one of these categories, please telephone the Practice on the usual number 01642 613331 between the hours of 10.30 -12 and 2pm – 5 pm and you will be put through to a member of the Prescription Team.

-In exceptional circumstances we would advise you to attend the surgery before 10am to request your urgent medication.
+In exceptional circumstances we will issue medication as an urgent request.
 Please note this applies to repeat medication only.

 Repeat prescriptions are only available to patients who are stabilised on regular medication.
-Your Doctor will occasionally ask you to attend the surgery for review of your condition before any further medications are prescribed.
+Your Doctor may ask you to attend the surgery for review of your condition before any further medications are prescribed.
 You will usually have received a reminder letter or message on earlier prescriptions where this is the case.
+Your GP reserves the right to stop repeat medication if you do not attend for requested review appointments.
+This is for your safety.

-If you do not regularly take your repeat medication your Doctor will often refuse a new prescription until you have been seen in the surgery.
+If you do not regularly take your repeat medication your Doctor may refuse a new prescription until you have been seen in the surgery.

 The following medications are not usually given by repeat prescription: